How Much Compensation For A Death Caused By A Fatal Bike or Cycle Accident?

 Unfortunately, fatal bike accidents are an issue across the UK (and especially in London).
 Unfortunately, cyclists have less protection when compared to cars, lorries, and many other vehicles.
 As such, when a cyclist or motorcyclist is involved in an accident, the likelihood of there being a serious or fatal injury is greatly increased.
 Contact us about fatal cycling accident claims today.

 The negligence of a driver may cause a fatal bike accident.
 However, in cases like this, liability could be determined by whether or not the cyclist caused the accident (and thus acted in a negligent manner).
 The identification of the cause of the accident will be vital in winning a compensation claim case.
 It is important to note that both cyclists and drivers are expected to obey the UK road regulations – clearly set out in the Highway Code and other places – and any case will be decided based on all UK traffic laws.

 Negligence can be established when the oncoming driver does not see the bicycle coming due to blind spots or failing to properly look in their mirrors when the cyclist is making a manoeuvre.
 Whatever the case, you can claim compensation from the driver if there is proof of negligence.
-Your solicitor can help you build a case in this regard.
-You can contact us for further advice and information regarding this matter or for more information to assist you.
+Your personal injury solicitor can help you build a case in this regard.
+You can contact us for further advice and information regarding fatal cycling accident claims.